-promotional wholesale price, or promotional content that they offer to any other eBook retailer.
-The clause is anticompetitive because it gives the Big Five an incentive to prohibit Amazon's retail rivals from offering promotional eBook prices.56

-- 25. Discount pool: The discount pool clause provides Amazon yet another way to enforce its MFN, whenever a competing eBook retailer offers a lower retail price than the publisher price on Amazon.com.57 The clause relates to a "pool" of credits that Amazon may use at its discretion.
-If any eBook the publisher sells triggers this clause, Amazon may discount the agency price for that title or any other eBook title the publisher sells on Amazon.com.58 Defendant calculates the pool based on the differences between the agency prices the Big Five charge for their eBooks on Amazon.com and any lower prices available through any other eBook retailer.59 It then multiplies the difference in price by the number of units sold through Amazon for the duration of the time that the price on Amazon exceeded the competitor's price.60 This clause is anticompetitive because it prevents Amazon's retail rivals from competing on price and eliminates the discounts that would otherwise be available to consumers. - 26.
-At the conclusion of the European Commission's two-year investigation, Amazon agreed not to enforce its MFN and similar provisions in Europe.
-It affirmed that for the next five years it would no longer require its publishers in the European market to provide Amazon equal or better terms than their offers to its rival booksellers.
-It also affirmed that it would no longer require European publishers to pass on information to Amazon about its rival booksellers' alternative or new business models, release dates, catalogue of eBooks, the features of their eBooks, promotions, agency price, agency commission and wholesale price.
-Commissioner Margrethe Vestager said that Amazon's consent to withdrawing its MFN will "open the way for publishers and [booksellers] to develop innovative services for eBooks, increasing choice and competition to the benefit of European consumers."
+- 24. Promotion-price parity: Agency agreements also include a promotion-price-parity clause that requires the Big Five to provide Amazon any promotional agency price, promotional wholesale price, or promotional content that they offer to any other eBook retailer.
+The clause is anticompetitive because it gives the Big Five Defendants an incentive to prohibit Amazon's retail rivals from offering promotional eBook prices. - 25.
+Discount pool: The discount pool clause provides Amazon yet another way to enforce its MFN, whenever a competing eBook retailer offers a lower retail price than the publisher price on Amazon.com.
+The clause relates to a "pool" of credits that Amazon may use at its discretion.
+If any eBook the publisher sells triggers this clause, Amazon may discount the agency price for that title or any other eBook title the publisher sells on Amazon.com.
+Amazon calculates the pool based on the differences between the agency prices the Big Five charge for their eBooks on Amazon.com and any lower prices available through any other eBook retailer.
+It then multiplies the difference in price by the number of units sold through Amazon for the duration of the time that the price on Amazon exceeded the competitor's price.
+This clause is anticompetitive because it prevents Amazon's retail rivals from competing on price and eliminates the discounts that would otherwise be available to consumers.

-56 Id. at 32.
+&lt;sup>56 Id. at 32.
 Amazon also has a wholesale price parity clause with publishers that sell at wholesale.
 This clause ensures that the publisher cannot offer Amazon the same title on the same date for a higher wholesale or retail price.
 Id. at 30.
 However, the Big Five have agency agreements with Amazon.

-57 Id. at 35 n.54.
+&lt;sup>57 Id. at 35 n.54.